 The structure of the paper is as follows.
 In section 2, we discuss the related literature.
 In section 3, we present the model.
-In section 4, we lay out agents', principals' and planner's optimization problems.
+In section 4, we lay out agents', principals' and planner's optimisation problems.
 In section 5, we study the baseline case without any information frictions.
 We solve for the optimal linear contract under the equilibrium and the second best and compare the two.
-In sections 6 and 7, we study the case with information frictions, and analyse the welfare impact of contractual externalities.
+In sections 6, we study the case with information frictions and analyse the welfare impact of contractual externalities.
+In section 7, we extend the model to incorporate heterogeneity in the correlation of productivity shocks among firms, the degree of information frictions and firm sizes.
 Section 8 concludes.